tacowordpress/addmany/README.md

   product price: <?= $product->get('price'); ?> | Original Price: <?= $product->original_fields->price; ?> <br>
 <?php endforeach; ?>
 ```
-By accessing the property of "original_fields" will get the original value while keeping the new value.
+By accessing the property of "original_fields", you will get the original value while keeping the new value.
 `$product->original_fields->price;`

 This is also useful to show product savings after a reduction in price.